-As a distinct component of the state's quality improvement strategy, provide information in the following fields to detail the state's methods for discovery and remediation.
+As a distinct component of the Stateâs quality improvement strategy, provide information in the following fields to detail the Stateâs methods for discovery and remediation.

-- a.
-Methods for Discovery: Financial Accountability Assurance: The state must demonstrate that it has designed and implemented an adequate system for ensuring financial accountability of the waiver program. i.
-Sub-Assurances: - a.
-Sub-assurance: The state provides evidence that claims are coded and paid for in accordance with the reimbursement methodology specified in the approved waiver and only for services rendered.
+a.
+Methods for Discovery: Financial Accountability Assurance:

+The State must demonstrate that it has designed and implemented an adequate system for ensuring financial accountability of the waiver program.
+(For waiver actions submitted before June 1, 2014, this assurance read "State financial oversight exists to assure that claims are coded and paid for in accordance with the reimbursement methodology specified in the approved waiver.")